benedekrozemberczki/littleballoffur/README.md

 Please look at the **[Documentation](https://littleballoffur.readthedocs.io/)** and **[External Resources](https://littleballoffur.readthedocs.io/en/latest/notes/resources.html)**.

 *Little Ball of Fur* consists of state-of-the-art methods to do subsampling on graph structured data.
 To put it simply it is a Swiss Army knife for graph subsampling research.
-First, it provides network embedding techniques at the node and graph level.
+First, it provides vertex and edge sampling techniques.
 Second, it includes a variety of overlapping and non-overlapping community detection methods.

 --------------------------------------------------------------------------------